DropDuplicateFeatures#

 transformer.fit(X_train)

-The features that are duplicated and will be removed are stored by the transformer:
+The features that are duplicated and will be removed are stored in the features_to_drop_ attribute:

 transformer.features_to_drop_